Yahshemi/SN-Fundamentals/fundamentals_readme.md

 Want to learn more about using the ServiceNow Service Portal to create engaging experiences?
 Check out the following resources to get started today.

+###### Define the components of role-based access

+The Now Platform utilizes role-based access to ensure people have the information and workflows they need to fulfill their roles – no more, no less!
+It is crucial to protect sensitive data.
+Realize not every member of your organization needs access to all information at all times.

+To understand how role-based access works in the Now Platform, it is important to first define its components.
+Expand the sections below to identify the purpose of each component involved in the implementation of role-based access for the Now Platform.

+- User
+A user is an individual that has been granted access to your ServiceNow instance.

+- Group
+A group is a set of users who share a common purpose.
+Members of groups perform similar tasks or need access to similar information for various purposes, such as approving change requests, resolving incidents, receiving email notifications, or administering the Service Catalog.
+Users working in ServiceNow are typically assigned to one or more groups.

+- Role
+A role is a collection of permissions in the Now Platform.
+These permissions define which applications a user or group will and will not be able to access within the system and which actions the user will be able to take on records within the applications.
+A role can be assigned to a single user or a group of users.
+Users and groups can be assigned more than one role.

+A role can contain other roles.
+In the example below, the catalog_admin role contains the catalog and user_criteria_admin roles.
+If a user or group was assigned the catalog_admin role, they would be granted the permissions of all three roles.

+Generally, when you think about your "role" in the workplace, you are thinking about your specific position or title, such as project manager, developer, or operations manager.
+It is the part you play and job you perform every day.
+For the Now Platform, the word "role" defines your capabilities in the application.
+Therefore, it is important to distinguish between the different definitions.

+- Base System Roles

+he Now Platform includes many delivered base system roles, some are described below.
+For a complete list of base system roles, refer to ServiceNow product documentation for "base system roles".
+LEARN MORE >

+- System Administrator (admin): Provides almost all roles and access to all Now Platform features, functions, and data (with some exceptions such as HR and Security Operations constraints).
+Grant this privilege carefully.
+Users holding the admin role can create and modify user roles, as well as impersonate other users.

+- Specialized Administrator (example: catalog_admin): Provides users with specialized administrator roles to manage specific functions or applications, such as knowledge base, human resources, reports, and web services.

+- Approvers (approver_user): Allows users to view or modify approval records directed to them.
+- ITIL (itil): Can perform standard actions for an ITIL helpdesk technician.
+Can open, update, close incidents, problems, changes, configuration management items.
+By default, only users with the itil role can have tasks assigned to them.

+###### Assign role-based access

+Once a collection of permissions has been defined as a role, it can be assigned to a group or user.
+All groups or users assigned to that role are granted the access allowed by the role permissions.

+###### GOOD PRACTICE: Rather than assigning roles to individual users, add the users to a group and assign the role to the group.
+This method of role assignment simplifies maintenance when responsibilities within the organization change.
+A user can be removed from one group and added to a new group, inheriting all the permissions needed to the perform their new duties.

+###### User authentication

+When you login to ServiceNow, user authentication is the first level of security applied.
+It validates the identity of a user who accesses an instance.
+Then it authorizes the user to access features that match the user's roles or job function.

+To login to ServiceNow, navigate to the URL of your ServiceNow instance in your web browser.
+On the login page, enter your ServiceNow User name and Password, and then select Login.

 <!-- End of Now platform interfaces. -->

 ## Features